asad-cuet/Muso-Ninjas-by-Vue-3/README.md

 # muso-ninjas

-User can Signup, Signin, create a playlist with image and add multiple song details
+User can Signup, Signin, create a playlist with image and add multiple song details.
+Below you can see some screenshots of this project

 ## Live URL